gigs1491/ebi-challenge/README.md

     ]
 }
 ```
-2. Modifying policy by adding and/or removing an person to an already existing person.
+2. Modifying person by adding and/or removing a person to an already existing person.

 *Input*
-`HTTP PUT /v1/person/edit/{personId}`
+`HTTP PUT /v1/person/{personId}`
 ```json
 {
     "person": [